srushti-03/srushti-03/README.md

 - 🌱 I’m currently learning web developement.
 - 📫 How to reach me: srushti.t@ahduni.edu.in
 - 😄 Pronouns: She/her
+- 🎓 Education: Bachelor of Computer Science and Engineering
 - ⚡ Fun fact: Work in progress!